 Tracking a vaccine’s dose is a new level of specificity within CPT terms.
 The CPT Editorial Panel worked with the Centers for Medicare & Medicaid to include the details in order to better track vaccine administration.
 Without the secondary code, for example, a patient who received the vaccine for free may not be captured in reporting data, leading to incorrect information about nationwide distribution.

-The CPT codes were released in advance of a vaccine being approved by the Food and Drug Administration (FDA), according to the AMA, because health systems need sufficient time to integrate the clinical terminology into their EHR systems before they begin administering it to patients.
-But, even though the codes have been released, they will only become effective if the FDA formally approves a vaccine for clinical use.
+The CPT codes were released for informational purposes in advance of a vaccine being approved by the Food and Drug Administration (FDA), according to the AMA, because health systems need sufficient time to integrate the clinical terminology into their EHR systems before they begin administering it to patients.
+But, even though the codes have been announced, they will only become effective when the FDA formally approves each vaccine for clinical use.

 The new codes represent an important next step in the race to develop and distribute a vaccine for COVID-19.
 For more on how to administer a vaccine across the nation – and the hurdles we may encounter – download IMO’s whitepaper: Traveling at the speed of light: Health IT’s role in administering the COVID-19 vaccine.